codethesaurus/docs/docs/old/project_architecture.md

 9. Some concepts exist under different names (ex: Functions, subroutines, and methods are all the same thing)
 10. Languages have constructs that aren't built the same and should be clarified.
 (Ex: Arrays/lists can always be ints and start at 0, but some start at 1, or might be strings/hashes, or could literally be any other data type)
 11. It should be simple and easy to add a new language or version.
-12. The end user should have an easy to use site that's accessible.
+12. The end user should have an easy-to-use site that's accessible.
 13. Opt for accessibility and ease of use over fancy frameworks.

 ## Programming Language Data